ASPCA Community Partner

 - Using the baseline assessments, the ASPCA team and the local shelter partners strategically planned how to prioritize and target efforts to maximize the number of lives saved, while paying special attention to making sure these efforts are collaborative, measurable and sustainable.

-- In 2013 the partner agencies will implement the plans with leadership and funding support from the ASPCA.
+- The partner agencies implement the plans with leadership and funding support from the ASPCA.
 Funds will be used to improve adoption programs, reduce intake and increase the availability of low-cost spay/neuter, among other things.